 By running in-person events, you can gather feedback from participants.
 Encourage questions and find out the pain points that are emerging.
 Whatever feedback you are able to obtain can be used to further develop and improve your products or services.
-Also, customers can be featured as speakers or panelists to express further insight about what they are seeking.
+Also, customers can be featured as speakers or panelists to express further insight into what they are seeking.
 All of these participatory experiences can be further driven by exclusive offerings and rewards to incentivize participants.

-Satisfied customers can refer future satisfied customers when they spread the word about positive experiences they have had with your company.
+Satisfied customers can refer to future satisfied customers when they spread the word about positive experiences they have had with your company.
 The buying process starts with a referral for as many as 84 percent of B2B buyers.
 Set up a referral program so that whenever your existing customers refer your products or services to other businesses, there is a reward in it for them.

-Encouraging B2B customer loyalty can help build a group of customers who return year after year and who advocate on your behalf.
+Encouraging B2B customer loyalty programs can help build a group of customers who return year after year and who advocate on your behalf.
 Since most B2B prospects will contact their network of peers when they are searching for a product or service, loyal customers can be one of the best ways to grow your business.